Quidditch (real-life sport): Play

-The game ends after the snitch has been caught through what is called a clean catch.
-The catch is determined by the Snitch Referee, The Head Referee, and the Snitch Runner.
-The team that caught the snitch is awarded 30 points, regardless if they are winning or losing the game.
-The winner is determined not by the snitch catch, but by the number of points earned throughout the entirety of the game.
-Depending on the score teams will delay the snitch catch to better their chances of winning.
-Teams that are losing will defend the snitch by placing themselves between the Snitch Runner and the opposing seeker.
+The game ends after the flag has been caught through what is called a clean catch by the Flag Referee, The Head Referee, and the Flag Runner.
+The team that caught the flag is awarded 30 points, regardless if they are winning or losing the game.
+The winner is determined not by the flag catch, but by the number of points earned throughout the entirety of the game.
+Depending on the score teams will delay the flag catch to better their chances of winning.
+Teams that are losing tend to defend the flag by placing themselves between the Flag Runner and the opposing seeker.

 Positions

+The players positions are shown by the colour of the headband they wear on pitch.